userfrosting/learn/pages/01.basics/02.requirements/03.essential-tools-for-php/docs.md

 Composer also handles autoloading, which means that the days of needing long blocks of `include` or `require` statements in your code are over.
 It fully implements the [PSR-4 standard](http://www.php-fig.org/psr/psr-4/) for autoloading, which further helps the PHP community develop a consistent approach to releasing and consuming packages.

-The full instructions for installing Composer can be found at their [website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
+The full instructions for installing Composer can be found at their [website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-MacOS).
 We **strongly recommend that you install Composer globally** on your system.
 This will let you run Composer using the `composer` command.
 For convenience, we recap the global installation instructions here:

-### OSX and *nix
+### MacOS and *nix

 1. Download and run the installer as per the instructions on the [downloads page](https://getcomposer.org/download/).
 2. Run `mv composer.phar /usr/local/bin/composer` to make `composer` available as a shell command.

->>>>>> You may need to run the above command(s) with `sudo`.<br><br>On some versions of OSX the `/usr` directory does not exist by default.
+>>>>>> You may need to run the above command(s) with `sudo`.<br><br>On some versions of MacOS the `/usr` directory does not exist by default.
 If you receive the error "/usr/local/bin/composer: No such file or directory" then you must create the directory manually before proceeding: `mkdir -p /usr/local/bin`.

 ### Windows